Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 What if your potential customer is on the fence about purchasing your product?
 What if you could overcome that objection it would be the last nudge they need to make the purchase?

-Thankfully, this is also one of the easiest objections to overcome when you provide some sort of money-back guarantee.
+Thankfully, this is also one of the easiest objections to overcome when providing a money-back guarantee.

 Another is uncertainty.
-People aren’t sure your product or service has all the features they need.
+People need to be sure your product or service has all the features they need.
 Highlight your most amazing features in a bulleted list.

 In this exit message example, Neil Strauss focuses on the benefits of joining his membership community.
 The exit popup increased conversions by 125%.

-Take inventory of all the likely objections that your shoppers may have, and check that you’ve thoroughly covered them all, either on your product or checkout page or on your exit popup.
+Take inventory of all the likely objections your shoppers may have, and check that you’ve thoroughly covered them all, either on your product or checkout page or exit-intent popup.

 Most Common Objections

-Here are the most common objections that online shoppers have, and ideas for how you can overcome those objections in your exit popup:
+Here are online shoppers’ most common objections and ideas for how you can overcome those objections in your exit popup:

 - I need to think about it.
 People make purchases based on emotion, so if you appeal to them on an emotional level, you’ll likely overcome this objection.